Animal Control Officer

 This training is endorsed by the Humane Society of the United States (HSUS) and the Maryland Police and Correctional Training Commissions (MPCTC).

 You must be at least age 18 and a high school diploma or GED®.
 You must also be currently employed by an animal shelter, the Humane Society or a local police department.

 Information Unique to the Training

-Lodging is available at the Academy at an additional cost.
-You must be already employed by an animal shelter, Humane Society or a department under the local police.
-A letter of recommendation is required by your employer to register.
+Lodging is available at the academy at an additional cost.
+A letter of recommendation is required from your employer to register.

 Courses to Complete

 Related Continuing Education Courses

 *Unless noted, cost does not include any required textbooks, applicable licensing fees, background check fees, testing fees, etc.

 **Wages are based on data from the Bureau of Labor Statistics and are estimates only.

 For information about advancing your career in Criminal Justice with an A.A. degree, call the Admissions office at 410-386-8430.